Per-Client Delivery Reference

 Session discovery

-OpenCode sets $OPENCODE_SESSION_ID in child processes. c2c setup opencode writes the MCP stanza into .opencode/opencode.json for the current directory.
+OpenCode sets $OPENCODE_SESSION_ID in child processes. c2c install opencode writes the MCP stanza into .opencode/opencode.json, the plugin sidecar into .opencode/c2c-plugin.json, and the TypeScript plugin as a global symlink at ~/.config/opencode/plugins/c2c.ts (project-local copy at .opencode/plugins/c2c.ts is opt-in via --project-plugin flag for vendoring/testing-forks).
 At startup the agent calls mcp__c2c__register.

 │